amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 <br>
-From here, I noted the shape of traffic daily and there seems to be a pattern for different days of the week.
+&emsp;&emsp;From here, I noted the shape of traffic daily and there seems to be a pattern for different days of the week.
 This intuition is something I picked up from my previous role working with building energy consumption.

 Note the following:
 * increasing trend over time (maybe population growth? cheap car loans? cheap cars?)